0Ky/screenclip/TO-DO.md

 17. [ ] Implement an option to send image capture to Excalidraw before cropping for sketching.

 18. [ ] Show height and width of selected area.

+19. [ ] Implement backend integration to process and store the selected output path from the frontend file/directory picker dialog.